NecrosUA/arduino/README.md

 # arduino
 Unfinished project of gowbox on arduino mega.

-Now works:
+Now works all basic function which need for growing any plant:
 1) Day night function
 2) Automatic watering
 3) Automatic humidification
+4) Automatic ventilation
-4) Read humidity and temperature sensors
+5) Read humidity and temperature sensors
-5) Diasplay data on LCD panel with info about datetime, temeperature, humidity inside growbox
+6) Diasplay data on LCD panel with info about datetime, temeperature, humidity inside growbox